-When it comes to improving computer overall performance, RAM is always one of the most efficient ways you should consider to improve, i.e. throw in a few more GB of RAM.
+When it comes to improving overall computer performance, RAM is always one of the most efficient ways you should consider to improve, i.e. throw in a few more GB of RAM.
 And often time, the result is obvious and immediate.
-However, it’s not feasible that you can always increase the number of GB that easily, such as what about you don’t have empty slot left on the motherboard.
+However, it’s not feasible that you can always increase the number of GB that easily, such as what about you don’t have any empty slot left on the motherboard.

 That’s why an effective way to optimize our existing RAM is badly needed.
 Most of all, we also need a better way to stop or fix the memory leak we are experiencing almost every day in our daily computing life, which adding more RAM has no way of fixing.